sanchito59/volunteer_tracker/README.md

 ## By **Chris Sanchez**

 Volunteery is a CRUD (Create, Read, Update, Delete) application built for non-profit employees to create Projects and add Volunteers to them.
 It servers as an internal website to track volunteers working on projects for a site manager.
+Administrators can create multiple projects, and from the homepage sort them alphabetically, or search for projects returning partial or full matches.
+The projects can have their titles updated, and projects can be deleted altogether, which is reflected in the database.
+Administrators can also create volunteers for each project, and update their names or delete them from the project- these changes are also reflected in the database.

 ![screenshot of landing page for project website](https://i.imgur.com/XnAoj29.png "read")